 Form 940.
-The organization must file Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return, if it is liable for FUTA tax.
+File Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return, if the organization is liable for FUTA tax.

 Form 941 and Form 943.
-The organization must file Form 941, Employer's QUARTERLY Federal Tax Return, or Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, to report income tax withheld, and employer and employee social security and Medicare taxes.
-Also, see Trust fund recovery penalty on page 4.
+File Form 941, Employer's QUARTERLY Federal Tax Return, or Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, to report income tax withheld, and employer and employee social security and Medicare taxes.
+Also, see Trust fund recovery penalty on page

 Form 945.
-Use Form 945, Annual Return of Withheld Federal Income Tax, to report income tax withheld from nonpayroll distributions or payments, including pensions, annuities, IRAs, gambling winnings, and backup withholding.
+File Form 945, Annual Return of Withheld Federal Income Tax, to report income tax withheld from nonpayroll distributions or payments, including pensions, annuities, IRAs, gambling winnings, and backup withholding.

 Form 1098.
-Use Form 1098, Mortgage Interest Statement, to report the receipt from any individual of \$600 or more of mortgage interest (including points) in the course of the organization's trade or business and reimbursements of overpaid interest.
+File Form 1098, Mortgage Interest Statement, to report the receipt from any individual of \$600 or more of mortgage interest (including points) in the course of the organization's trade or business and reimbursements of overpaid

-Forms 1099-A, B, DIV, INT, LTC, MISC, MSA, OID, R, and S. Organizations engaged in an unrelated trade or distributions;

-- business may be required to:
+Forms 1099-A, B, DIV, INT, LTC, MISC, OID, R, S, and SA.
+Organizations engaged in an unrelated trade or business may be required to:

-- File an information return on Forms 1099-A, B, DIV, INT, LTC, MISC, MSA, OID, R, and S;

-- Report acquisitions or abandonments

-- of secured property through foreclosure;

-- Report proceeds from broker and

-- barter exchange transactions; Report certain dividends and

-• Report interest income;

-Report certain payments made on a • per diem basis under a long-term care insurance contract, and certain accelerated death benefits;

-· Report miscellaneous income (such as payments to providers of health and medical services, miscellaneous income payments, and nonemployee compensation);

-Report distributions from an Archer MSA:

-Report original issue discount;

-• Report distributions from retirement or profit-sharing plans, IRAs, SEPs, or

-SIMPLEs, and insurance contracts; and Proceeds from real estate transactions.
+- File an information return on Forms 1099-A, B, DIV, INT, LTC, MISC, OID, R, S, and SA: - Report acquisitions or abandonments of secured property through foreclosure; - Report proceeds from broker and barter exchange transactions; - Report certain dividends and distributions; - Report interest income; - Report certain payments made on a per diem basis under a long-term care insurance contract, and certain accelerated death benefits; - Report miscellaneous income (such as payments to providers of health and medical services, miscellaneous income payments, and nonemployee compensation); - · Report original issue discount; - Report distributions from retirement or profit-sharing plans, IRAs, SEPs, SIMPLEs, and insurance contracts; and - · Report proceeds from real estate transactions; and - Report distributions from an HSA, Archer MSA, or Medicare Advantage MSA.

+of U.S. Information Returns.

-When filing the above noted information returns the CAUTION organization must also file Form 1096, Annual Summary and Transmittal of U.S. Information Returns.
+When filing the above noted information returns the CAUTION organization must also file Form 1096, Annual Summary and Transmittal for a quick refund if the organization overpaid its estimated tax for the year by at least 10% of its expected income tax liability and at least \$500.

 Form 4466.
-Use Form 4466, Corporation Application for Quick Refund of Overpayment of Estimated Tax, to apply for a quick refund, if the organization overpaid its estimated tax for the year by at least 10% of its expected income tax liability and at least \$500.
+File Form 4466, Corporation Application for Quick Refund of Overpayment of Estimated Tax, to apply

 Form 5498.
-Use Form 5498, IRA Contribution Information, to report contributions (including rollover contributions) to any IŘA, including a SEP, SIMPLE, Roth IRA, and to report Roth IRA conversions, IRA recharacterizations, and the fair market value of the account.
+File Form 5498, IRA Contribution Information, to report contributions (including rollover contributions) to any IRA, including a SEP, SIMPLÉ, Roth IRA, and to report Roth IRA conversions, IRA recharacterizations, and the fair market value of the account.

 Form 5498-ESA.
-Use Form 5498-ESA, Coverdell ESA Contribution Information, to report contributions (including rollover contributions) to and the fair market value of a Coverdell education savings account (ESA).
+File Form 5498-ESA, Coverdell ESA Contribution Information, to report contributions (including rollover contributions) to and the fair market value of a Coverdell education savings account (ESA).

 Form 5498-SA.
-Use Form 5498-SA, HSA, Archer MSA, or Medicare Advantage MSA Information, to report contributions to an HSA or Archer MSA and the fair market value of an HSA, Archer MSA, or Medicare Advantage MSA.
+File Form 5498-SA, HSA, Archer MSA, or Medicare Advantage MSA Information, to report contributions to an HSA or Archer MSA and the fair market value of an HSA, Archer MSA, or Medicare Advantage MSA.
 For more information see the general and specific Instructions for Forms 1099-SA and 5498-SA.